 - C+ or higher in prerequisite science courses in introductory ecology and marine biology

 - Successful interview with the director of university programs and course instructors

 - All students planning to SCUBA must download the Student Diver Information Packet and complete all necessary forms and waivers prior to arrival in Bermuda.
 Please note that dive medical forms can take time to complete.
 For diving questions and further information contact the Dive Safety Officer, Kyla Smith

 - Foreign nationals traveling to Bermuda do not require an entry visa.
 However, proof of residency or a valid Multi Re-Entry Visa for the USA, UK, or Canada may be required for non-US/UK/Canadian citizens, depending upon your country of origin.
 Please review Immigration Information to check Bermuda Department of Immigration requirements

-- BIOS does not provide medical insurance.
+- ASU BIOS does not provide medical insurance.
 All students are required to purchase an overseas medical insurance policy and ensure they have adequate medical coverage

 - Hands-on experiential learning with small class sizes and high instructor-student contact